The Al and Bee Wagner Indigenous Student Transition Program

 “It was really helpful for me and I found out about a lot of resources that I wouldn’t have known about otherwise.”

 Students accepted into the Al and Bee Wagner Indigenous Student Transition Program will take part in an extended week long orientation at the end of August 2021.
 During orientation students will learn how to navigate the campus and city.
 We will focus on the essentials, some examples include; housing, medical, shopping, child care needs and using the online platforms.
 We will also look at: learning to learn, learning how to study, how to do research and how to write a paper.
 Our orientation will help students build connections by experiencing a sense of belonging and inclusion.
 We will end the orientation with a social activity.

 During the school year, the students will be supported by the transition coordinator with a weekly one on one check in, tutoring and study groups, and monthly social activities.

 “I felt very welcome and it was nice to know someone had your back.”

 Who can apply?

-Canadian Indigenous Students that have been accepted to Brandon University’s Department of Business Administration, or the Faculties of Health Studies and Science; or students who are undecided but have expressed an interest in entering one of the aforementioned programs.
+Canadian Indigenous first year students that have been accepted to Brandon University.
 There is no additional application fee for this transition program (students must still pay the application fee to the university).